Infrastructure Planning Blog

 Here comes the sun

 The Springwell Solar DCO application has been granted.
-This was for an 800MW project south-east of Lincoln, the largest so far in the UK, capable of powering 12.5m homes, according to the government's press release.
+This was for an 800MW project south-east of Lincoln, the largest so far in the UK, meaning that since July 2024 all the clean energy DCO consents would be capable of powering 12.5m homes in total, according to the government's press release.

 The decision letter is here.
 The decision was taken on time and the Examining Authority (ExA), comprising two inspectors, recommended approval.